WWGR

-WWGR (101.9 FM "Gator Country 101.9") is a commercial radio station licensed to Fort Myers, Florida.
+WWGR (101.9 FM, "Gator Country 101.9") is a commercial radio station licensed to Fort Myers, Florida, United States.
 It airs a country music format and is owned by Renda Media, with studios on Race Track Road in Bonita Springs.

-WWGR has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
-It has one of the best signals in Southwest Florida.
-Its transmitter is off Corkscrew Road in Estero.
+WWGR's transmitter is off Corkscrew Road in Estero.
 It can be heard from Port Charlotte to The Everglades.